berkeleyopenarms/blue_interface/docs/source/index.rst

 - Support for Mac, Windows, and Linux
 - Support for Jupyter Notebooks

-It's designed to lightweight and easy-to-use!
+It's designed to be lightweight and easy-to-use!
 Sending a Blue "right" arm to its zero position, for example, is as simple as:

 .. code-block:: python